cynthziawong/intro-data-science/README.md

 # Course Overview

 ## Week 1: Introduction to Python - Foundations
-Our goal will be to learn the fundamentals of the Python language.
-We will review proper syntax, variables, expression, functions, loops and iterations.
-We will work on a project designed by Jetbrains (Zookeeper python project) as a way to apply our studies.
-Additionally, we will be working through Michigan University's
+Our goal is to learn the fundamentals of the Python language by reviewing proper syntax, variables, expression, functions, loops and iterations.
+We will be working through University of Michigan's [Programming for Everybody Specialization's](https://www.coursera.org/specializations/python?#enroll) first course.
+Additionally, we will work on a Zookeeper python project designed by [Jetbrains](hyperskill.org) as a way to apply our studies.
-Programming for Everybody (Getting Started with Python) chapter 1 to chapter 7.

 #### Tuesday 6/30:
 - First Meeting & Syllabus Overview
-- Jetbrains Python: Zookeeper Stage 1 + 2
+- Jetbrains Python: Zookeeper Stage 1, 2

 #### Thursday 7/2:
 - Coursera Python for Everybody: Course 1/5